benowino7/Locker/readme.md

 ```

 ## Further help
-For additions, submit a pull request and once approved you can make contributions at will.
+For additions, submit a pull request and you can make contributions at will.
-Alternatively contact me at: ```bensonowino7@gmail.com```
+Alternatively reach me through: ```bensonowino7@gmail.com```

 ## License